jammycakes/pyfactoryfactory/README.md

-sloc - a simple service locator in Python
+factoryfactory - a simple service locator in Python
 =========================================

 [![Build Status][shield-travis]][info-travis]

-sloc is a simple implementation of the Service Locator pattern.
+factoryfactory is a simple implementation of the Service Locator pattern.

 It works by providing a hybrid of the Dependency Injection and Service Locator patterns.
 The service locator itself is injected into the services that it